Imaginatio/REL/README.md

 - You still need to escape your expressions to match regex-significant characters like `+`, `?` or `(`, even in `RECst` (pending update on this point).
 - Any regex you pass as a string literal will be kept as-is when translated into different flavors.
 For instance, the dot `.` does not have the same meaning in a JavaScript regex where is does not match a new line `\n`.

+Java does not support named capturing groups, and Scala only emulates them, mapping a list of names given at the compilation of the Regex against the indexes of the capturing groups.
+Thus, you cannot have multiple instances of the same group name (in practice, doing this seems to always refer to the last occurrence of the identically-named groups).

 Besides, JavaScript regexes are very limited and work a bit differently.
 In [JavaScript flavor](https://github.com/Imaginatio/REL/blob/master/src/main/scala/flavors/JavaScriptFlavor.scala)

 - `WordBoundary`/`\b` is kept as-is, but will not have exactly the same semantic because of the lack of Unicode support in JavaScript regex flavor.
 For instance, in `"fiancé"`, Javascript sees `"\bfianc\bé" where most other flavors see `"\bfiancé\b"`.
 Same goes for `NotWordBoundary`/`\B`.
 - `InputBeginning` and `InputEnd` are translated to `LineBeginning` and `LineEnd`, but this is only correct if the `m` (multiline) flag is off.

+In [.NET flavor](https://github.com/Imaginatio/REL/blob/master/src/main/scala/flavors/DotNETFlavor.scala), the group names are not guaranteed to be valid.

 ## Usage and downloads